 G1.
-Undergraduate full-time tuition, required fees, room and board
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2023-2024 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).
+- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).